WirelessTestbedsAcademy/portable-testbed/controller/README.md

 WiSHFUL Framework
 =================

-This is a prototypic implementation of a wireless controller using the Unified Programming Interfaces (UPIs) of the Wishful software platform for radio and network control.
+This is a prototypic implementation of a Portable Testbed controller using the Unified Programming Interfaces (UPIs) defined in WiSHFUL project.

 ## Acknowledgement